 - Disconnect Gradually: Start reducing your screen time a few days before you leave.
 This pre-detox can ease the transition into a fully unplugged environment.

-Practical Tip: Journaling for 15-20 minutes daily in the week leading up to your retreat can help you articulate your goals and begin the process of introspection.
+Practical Tip: Journaling for 15-20 minutes daily in the week leading up to your departure can help you articulate your goals and begin the process of introspection.

 2. Practical Preparation: Logistics and Packing